 * In the early 1970s, in response to an Aeroflot requirement, the Yak OKB began design work for a new jet airliner in response, with specifications similar to that of the Yak-40 -- for example, operation out of unimproved airfields -- but with capacity of 100 to 120 passengers.
 Initial design concepts resembled a scaled-up Yak-40, with straight wings but twin engines; which gradually evolved to swept wings and three engines, giving very much the appearance of a truncated Boeing 727.
 The Yak jetliner was given the designation of "Yak-42", recycling the designation of a single-engine turboprop airliner investigated a few years earlier, but not built.

 The first of four prototypes performed its initial flight on 7 March 1975.
 Following successful trials, the type was ordered into production at state factories in Smolensk and Saratov.
 First Aeroflot service flight was in late December 1980.
-NATO assigned it the codename of "Clobber", though again nobody paid the codename much mind.
+NATO assigned it the reporting name of "Clobber", though again nobody paid the reporting name much mind.